-Step 3: Find Trustees
+Step 3: Find trustees

-Charity trustees are ultimately responsible for running, managing and governing the charity or not-for-profit organisation.
+Charity trustees are ultimately responsible for running, managing and governing the charity or non-profit organisation.
 You usually need to recruit a minimum of three trustees for your organisation.
 Finding someone with the right skills and experience combined with a passion for your cause is key here.
-Make sure your role description is clear about your needs and also interesting to find the best candidates.
+Make sure your role description is clear about your needs and interesting to find the best candidates.

-Step 4: Name Your Organisation
+Step 4: Name your organisation

 Note: if you want to include the word ‘charity’ in your name, you’ll need approval from the Charity Commission.

-Step 5: Settle on a Structure
+Step 5: Settle on a structure

 - Who runs the organisation

-- How it’s fun
+- How it’s run

 - What it can do (e.g. employ people, own property)